Secure 2.0 Act: What you need to know

 This new law is intended to increase savings, expand access to retirement plans and give more workers access to lifetime income in retirement.
 Here's what that means for plan sponsors.

-Improved opportunities for savings and income preservation
+Savings and income preservation

-- Employer match for qualified student loan repayments
+- Employer match for qualified student loans

 - Required minimum distribution age increase

-- Removes regulatory barriers to annuitization some participants faced
+- Removes regulatory annuitization barriers

 Simpler plan administration

-- Allows participants to self-certify hardship distributions
+- Participants can self-certify for hardship distributions

 Expanded access to retirement plans

-5 Things you need to know about SECURE 2.0 Act
+Insights & resources 5 Things you need to know about SECURE 2.0 Act

 We're here to support you

 Please contact your relationship manager or consultant relations director with any questions or want to discuss next steps.
-If you are served exclusively by the Administrator Telephone Center, call 888-842-7782, weekdays, 8 a.m. to 8 p.m.
-(ET).